sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

 signaling that the fun they want to have is playing a different game.

+### Choose Speed / Wealth / Equip

+`TODO: illustration`

+The rules for Speed / Wealth / Equip will require some stackable tokens, which can be coins or poker chips if you have some.
+These will be called S/W/E tokens throughout this guide.

+Give each player 6 S/W/E tokens.

+> Here are your Speed / Wealth / Equipment tokens.
+I'll explain how they
+> work.
+To begin, stack all of these up on top of the word "Speed" on
+> your character sheet.
+>
+> Your character now "has 6 Speed", which basically means they're not
+> carrying anything that would slow them down or trip them up.
+If they
+> need to dive through a window, sprint away from a foe, or move lightly
+> through a crowded room, they'll have no problem.
+As long as your Speed
+> is 4 or more, any such maneuvers will be easy.
+>
+> But when you go below 4 Speed, you start having trouble doing those
+> things.
+Sometimes, like with the move "Bravely Run Away" there's an added
+> cost, and other times, like with "Pick Pockets", the move becomes
+> impossible.
+>
+> When your character carries weapons, armour, and some other items, you're
+> going to take a card with the name of that item on it, take a S/W/E token
+> off your Speed stack, and put the token on the card (in the case of armour,
+> you might need more than one token).
+>
+> You'll probably notice the other words next to Speed on your character
+> sheet, "Wealth" and "Equip".
+You can put tokens from your Speed stack on
+> those words if you're planning to use the "Good Thing I Brought..." or
+> "Shop / Procure" moves.
+They're not necessary when starting out, but you
+> can have a look at the Player's Guide to find out more.

 ### Choose Items and Weapons

 Each player may choose 2 items in addition to any items they got by